Apple Upside Down Cake

 Once the eggs are incorporated, add the vanilla.

-Add half of the buttermilk and mix to combine.
+Add the buttermilk and mix to combine.

 You can finish mixing with a spatula, to ensure the batter doesn’t get over mixed.